supahgreg/cf-for-k8s/docs/platform_operators/setup-ingress-certs-with-letsencrypt.md

 ## Prerequisites

 - `certbot` cli
    - For Mac, run `brew install certbot`.
-For other linux distros, see instructions on [certbot site](https://certbot.eff.org/instructions) [1].
+For Linux distros, see the instructions on the [certbot site](https://certbot.eff.org/instructions) [1].
 - Permissions to add/update DNS `A` and `TXT` records.

-[1] On `certbot` site, the web server and os is irrelevant.
-You will be generating the certs on your machine, so choose the os that matches your os.
+[1] On the `certbot` site, the web server and OS is irrelevant.
+You will be generating the certs on your machine, so choose the OS that matches your OS.

 ## Steps to setup ingress certs
 The following instructions assume that the system domain is setup at `pm-k8s.dev.relint.rocks` and the apps domain is setup at `apps.pm-k8s.dev.relint.rocks`.
-You can update the domains accordingly.
+You should update the domains accordingly.

 ### System domain